qotsa/DripkaSystem/smev3client/README.md

 Maven profiles:
 - build-docker-images - use in activation mode, builds images
 - debug - adds jvm debug flags to entrypoin in docker image
-- env - local  - uses filtering from env/local.properties for docker images and configuration files filtering
+- env-dev - uses filtering from env/dev.properties for docker images and configuration files filtering

 ##How to run